-Self Investment provides you with considerably more freedom in respect of your investment opportunities not least the opportunity to;
+Self Investment provides you with more freedom in respect of your pension investments, not least the opportunity to;

 - Purchase commercial property for your business